pachyderm/pachyderm/examples/kubeflow/mnist_with_tfjob/README.md

   <<<< ....
 MNIST example below ..... >>>>
 ```
 The comments in the code provide a pretty good description of what's going on line by line.
-However a quick breakdown is: we're copying `mnist.npz` from our Pachyderm repo `inputrepo@master` via the [Pachyderm S3 Gateway](http://docs.pachyderm.com/en/latest/enterprise/s3gateway.html) into a local directory in the container (`/tmp/data/`).
-Then we tell tensorflow to load that data and train our model.
+However a quick breakdown is this:

+We're copying mnist.npz from our Pachyderm repo inputrepo@master via the [S3 Gateway](http://docs.pachyderm.com/en/latest/enterprise/s3gateway.html#using-the-s3-gateway) into a local directory in the container (`/tmp/data/`).
+Then we tell [TensorFlow](https://www.tensorflow.org/) to load that data and start training.

 #### Mnist.
 Mnist.
 Mnist.

 Once our code trains the model, it needs to save it somewhere.
-Just like we copied data into the container we can copy it back out again all the while still maintaining some provenance.
-If you take a look at the `tfjob_mist.py` and scroll towards the bottom you'll see that we're just crawling the same `/tmp/data/` directory and copying it to the Pachyderm S3 Gateway output url:`s3://<pachyderminstance>/master.outputrepo:/data/`
+Just like we copied data into the container we can copy it back out again, all the while still maintaining some provenance.
+If you take a look at the `tfjob_mist.py` and scroll towards the bottom you'll see that we're just crawling the same `/tmp/data/` directory and copying it to the Pachyderm S3 Gateway output `url:s3://<pachyderminstance>/master.outputrepo:/data/`

 ```
 print("walking {} for copying to {}".format(args.datadir, output_url))